 Skip to main content

-Chisel BlackBoxes are used to instantiate externally defined modules.
+Chisel External Modules are used to instantiate externally defined modules.
 This construct is useful for hardware constructs that cannot be described in Chisel and for connecting to FPGA or other IP not defined in Chisel.

-Modules defined as a BlackBox will be instantiated in the generated Verilog, but no code will be generated to define the behavior of module.
+Modules defined as an ExtModule will be instantiated in the generated Verilog, but no code will be generated to define the behavior of module.

-Unlike Module, BlackBox has no implicit clock and reset.
-BlackBox's clock and reset ports must be explicitly declared and connected to input signals.
-Ports declared in the IO Bundle will be generated with the requested name (ie. no preceding io_).
+Unlike Module, ExtModule has no implicit clock and reset.
+Instead, they behave like RawModule in this regard.
+ExtModule's clock and reset ports must be explicitly declared and connected to input signals.

 Parameterization

-Verilog parameters can be passed as an argument to the BlackBox constructor.
+Verilog parameters can be passed as an argument to the ExtModule constructor.

 For example, consider instantiating a Xilinx differential clock buffer (IBUFDS) in a Chisel design: